 Specialty Care Assisted Living Facility (SCALF) is an assumed name for assisted living memory care institutions in Alabama serving elderly persons with Alzheimer’s /dementia.
 The amenities offered by the facility include assistance with activities of daily living, medication administration and management, social, spiritual, physical, and intellectual stimulation via group and individual hands on contact.
+Innovative interventions such as music therapy during times of care may improve caregivers’ abilities to manage behavioral and emotional signs for assisted living caregivers thus providing optimal care for patients with Alzheimer’s/dementia.
+The determination of this doctor of nursing practice (DNP) project is to develop and implement music therapy during times of care and evaluate the behavior of residents pre and post study utilizing the Cornell scale for depression to improve the care of for depression to improve the care of Alzheimer’s/dementia residents and eventually improve the physical and social well-being of both the residents

 Significance of the Practice Problem

-Depression and anxiety are shared amongst residents of assisted living and long term care facilities and is linked with increased stress in caregivers.
-Innovative interventions such as music therapy during times of care may improve caregivers’ abilities to manage behavioral and emotional signs for assisted living caregivers thus providing optimal care for patients with Alzheimer’s/dementia.
-The determination of this doctor of nursing practice (DNP) project is to develop and implement music therapy during times of care and evaluate the behavior of residents pre and post study utilizing the Cornell scale for depression to improve the care of Alzheimer’s/dementia residents and eventually improve the physical and social well-being of both the residents.

 Greater than forty percent of the SCALF residents display behavioral signs during some point through the day.
 Staff caring for SCALF residents report these inappropriate behaviors exhibited by residents poses chief challenges in providing care for their residents.
-Reports further indicated the greatest prevalent behaviors causing the highest distress were: (1) refusal to allow staff to assist with activities of daily living, (2) “sundown” (amplified confusion and anxiety towards the end of the day), (3) agitation, (4) and, physical and verbal aggression towards other residents and staff.
+Reports further indicate the greatest prevalent behaviors causing the highest distress were: (1) refusal to allow staff to assist with activities of daily living, (2) “sundown” (amplified confusion and anxiety towards the end of the day), (3) agitation, (4) and, physical and verbal aggression towards other residents and staff.

-According to Spurlock (2005), Staff difficulties in management of patients with behavioral symptoms and in SCALF is constant with findings in the available literature on Alzheimer’s/dementia.
+According to Spurlock (2005), staff difficulties in management of patients with behavioral symptoms and in SCALF is constant with findings in the available literature on Alzheimer’s/dementia.
 At this time, it is common for SCALF residents establishing inappropriate behavior such as anxiety, agitation, and depression have a doctor’s order for as-needed medication for managing the above problems.
 Pharmacologic administration has become acknowledged by the SCALF nursing staff as an effective answer for managing challenging behaviors; nevertheless, according to Jeste (2007), pharmacologic therapies have been confirmed to be clinically unsuccessful with substantial danger of cardiac and vascular antagonistic effects, possibly resulting in death.

 The ideal innovative intervention for management inappropriate behaviors is non-pharmacological.
-Music therapy programs have been shown to lead to a lessening of behavioral signs in individuals suffering with Alzheimer’s /dementia in addition to as reduced stress in staff providing care for this population.
+Music therapy programs have been shown to lead to a lessening of behavioral signs in individuals suffering with Alzheimer’s /dementia in addition to as reduced stress in staff providing care for this population

 PICOT Question

-PICOT: Does listening to music during times of care reduce anxiety levels compared to not listening to music in residents living in Assisted Living as measured on a Cornell Scale for Depression?
+Does listening to music during times of care reduce anxiety levels compared to not listening to music in residents living in Assisted Living as measured on a Cornell Scale for Depression?
 The setting that this question refers to is inappropriate behaviors exhibited by cognitive impair individuals residing in assisted living facilities.
 This is a vulnerable population and most behaviors are often unrecognized by the residents and can be very challenging for the staff who is attempting to provide care.
 Anxiety can have an undesirable outcome on the resident’s welfare that can optimally become a safety concern.
 Application of innovative non-pharmacologic interventions such as music therapy have been recognized to improve outcomes in assisted living as well as resident quality of life and well-being (Mikkelsen, Ballard, & Arsland, 2010).